Blue light spectrum

 The blue light spectrum, characterized by wavelengths between 400 and 500 nanometers, has a broad impact on human health, influencing numerous physiological processes in the human body.
 Although blue light is essential for regulating circadian rhythms, improving alertness, and supporting cognitive function, its widespread presence has raised worries about its possible effects on general well-being.

-Prolonged exposure to blue light poses hazards to the well-being of the eye and may cause symptoms like dry eyes, weariness, and blurred vision.
+Prolonged exposure to isolated blue light poses hazards to the well-being of the eye and may cause symptoms like dry eyes, weariness, and blurred vision.
 As our dependence on digital devices and artificial lighting increases, it is crucial to understand the complex pathways of the blue light spectrum that affect biological processes.
 To reduce the hazards of blue light exposure, effective management strategies can be implemented, including limiting screen time before bed and using blue light filter.

 The blue light spectrum is an essential part of the visible spectrum with wavelengths of about 400-480 nm.
-Blue light is primarily generated by Light-Emitting Diodes (LED) lighting and digital screens, it has now become prevalent in the world around us.
+Blue light is primarily generated by light-emitting diodes (LED) lighting and digital screens, it has now become prevalent in the world around us.
 LED lighting creates white light by combining blue light with other wavelengths, often with a yellow garnet phosphor.
-Blue lights from digital screens, including computers, smartphones, and tablets, emit significant amounts of blue light, contributing to constant exposure throughout the day and night.
+Blue lights from digital screens, including computers, smartphones, and tablets contribute to constant exposure throughout the day and night.

 Blue light has a significant impact on numerous physiological processes in human health.
 The widespread use of blue light in modern technology brings up a concern about the potential consequences of excessive blue light exposure.
 Such exposure has been associated with disruptions in ocular health, sleep patterns, and well-being.